myrrlyn/oeuvre/numidiad.md

 thrustings its fists into walls and palaces and homes and refugees, the Mundane world is crushed in a mirror of the Mythic.
 In dimensions imperceptible to the mortal eye, the Dragon-forks crash together, the longer-running head biting down on its shorter brother.
+`AKA-DROG`{:tag="span" class="special-font dovah" title="Master" data-lang="Dovah"}
-[AKA-DROG] crunches its crystal jaws, shattering the bones and scales of his smaller brother [Z1M] and swallowing them.
+crunches its crystal jaws, shattering the bones and scales of his smaller brother
+`Z1M`{:tag="span" class="special-font dovah" title="Slave" data-lang="Dovah"}
+and swallowing them.

 Numidium staggered as Mundus cracked, shattered, and reformed in infinitesimally small zero-points of Creatia.
 Hammerfell’s rocks and sands and sea rose and fell